Aloha-Churchill/strange-loops-web/_posts/2023-12-05-kangaroo-algo.md

 I was stumped.
 The steps at this point honestly made no sense and it was easy to keep losing track of which variables meant what.

 ## circling back
-Nearly always I find the hardest question to answer is not how something works but *why* it works*.
+Nearly always I find the hardest question to answer is not how something works but *why* it works [1].
 However, the *why* is hard to answer without the how so the initial legwork is not for nothing.
 So how and why do these steps help to solve the DLP?

 Let's take an example and explain what each step is actually doing.